aybruh00/vidstreaming-anime-download/README.md

 # vidstreaming-anime-download

-downloads anime from the vidstreaming server (used by many popular anime sites like gogoanime).
+downloads anime from the vidstreaming.io server (used by many popular anime sites like gogoanime).